MartyDisco/adon-mailer/README.md

 # AdOn Mailer

-A simple transactional mailer for user signup and password reset with nodemailer and a custom pug template, promisified with bluebird
+A simple transactional mailer for user signup, password reset and contact with nodemailer and custom pug templates, promisified with bluebird

 ## Installing